Using Allas to host a data set for a research project

 Allas storage is only for research project's duration, but Saara thinks it would be beneficial to have the preliminary data made publicly available and easier to be found.
 This is supported by the Fairdata Services produced by CSC.

 Pekka creates a new bucket with public access and uploads the data to the bucket.
-Command a-publish creates such new bucket and uploads a files in to it.
-Parameter -b is used to define the name for the bukcet, in this case hiano-project-public001.
+Command a-publish creates the bucket and uploads the selected files into it.
+Parameter -b

 Act 5.
 The end